yhbsh/dns_resolver/README.md

-# A simple dns resolver in pure c
+# A simple dns resolver in pure c for educational purposes

 # Features
 - input: example.com